-- The vaccine should be handled with care and protected as much as possible from shocks, drops, vibration, etc. - The transport container should be labelled prominently with "Fragile: Handle with Care, Do Not Drop" cautionary statements. - The transport containers should be secured (strapped/braced) when being transported to prevent unnecessary movement. - The vaccine should be protected from being dropped. - Any set of cartons/vials should not be subjected to repeat instances of transport, except under exceptional circumstances as noted above.
+- The vaccine should be handled with care and protected as much as possible from shocks, drops, vibration, etc. - The transport container should be labelled prominently with "Fragile: Handle with Care, Do Not Drop" cautionary statements. - Vials should be stored in an upright position (i.e., standing up) during transportation. - The transport containers should be secured (strapped/braced) when being transported to prevent unnecessary movement. - The vaccine should be protected from being dropped. - Any set of cartons/vials should not be subjected to repeat instances of transport, except under exceptional circumstances as noted above.
 If a carton/vial has been on a transfer once, it should not be sent out again and instead be used at the site, even if the vial has not been in transit for the maximum allowable period.
 This is a precautionary measure since it will be difficult to keep track of the transportation time "used up" for any specific vial.

-• The vaccine should be transported by hospital or public health unit staff who are trained in the transport of vaccine or other products requiring cold chain monitoring.
+The vaccine should be transported by hospital or public health unit staff who are trained in the transport of vaccine or other products requiring cold chain monitoring.
 The use of courier companies can be considered, but they should specialize in cold chain transport (e.g., bonded and contracted companies).
 The courier should have systems in place for tracking and monitoring vaccines and the ability to deliver the vaccines to prevent excessive movement or agitation.